If you have a question about the event, it may be answered here. If it’s not, please contact us at

 - Can I show my art or attend if I’ve never been to Burning Man?

 Absolutely!
 This event is about community: having it, building it, keeping it.
 Check out the Art & Performance & Sound Sections of the DeCOmp page for more information.

 - What time can I set up my art installation in the outside area?

-Set up starts the afternoon of Friday, October 11, 2019.
-If your art installation has been approved by the Art Committee and has been placed by Placement, you can set up that afternoon / evening.
+Set up starts anytime the morning of the event Saturday, October 14.
+If your art installation has been approved by the Art Committee and has been placed by Placement, you can set up that morning/afternoon.
+An on-site Placement Lead will be available for support and to direct you.
+You may down that evening after or the next day on Sunday, October 15.

 - I want to help – what can I do?